JerAguilon/jeraguilon.github.io/src/articles/markdown/sales_prediction_a_deep_learning_approach.md

 In the end, the training data is just as relevant to success as the model.
-There were only 212400 rows of data to train on, so adding features would have propelled my model even further.
+There were only 212400 rows of data to train on, so adding features would have propelled my model even further and perhaps eradicated the slight overfit.

 Is it worth the effort?
 In production: why not if it really helps?
 In a Kaggle competition: maybe if the problem is incredibly cool and doesn't have an award of "Kudos."